NEET PG Exam 2026: A Comprehensive Guide to Fulfill Your Medical Aspirations

 Here are some revision techniques for better retention:

-- You should use the Pomodoro technique methodology to develop focused study durations.
+- You should use the Pomodoro technique to develop focused study durations.

 - Make brief notes to explain complicated information.